Health and Loving Where You Live

-Every year, I dreaded the winter season that was coming.
-I knew that by August 1ST, I would see some leaves on the trees turning yellow in color.
-In my mind, that meant this was the season of life indoors, wearing several layers of clothing, and doing very little physical activity.
+Every year, I used to dread the winter season that seem to come too quick.
+I knew that by August 1ST, leaves on the trees began to turn yellow in color.
+In my mind, this means it is the end of my precious beloved Summer.
+And the beginning of life indoors; wearing several layers of clothing, and doing very little physical activity.

 This begs the question, do you love the place where you live?
 Does being happy contribute to improved or better health?
-Well, there have been many studies done on these very questions.
+There has been many studies done on these very questions.
 Is loving where you live connected to being physically healthier?
 According to Livescience.com, a gallup poll says that people satisfied with their community are physically healthier.
 And continues to say that a survey can’t draw a causal link between community and individual health, but research suggests the two are linked.
 Read complete article here: